exasol/google-cloud-storage-document-files-virtual-schema/doc/user_guide/user_guide.md

 ## Known Issues:

-* Certain virtual-schema queries can cause a database crash.
+* Certain Virtual Schema queries can cause a database crash.
 For details see [#41](https://github.com/exasol/virtual-schema-common-document-files/issues/41).